acuppy/speaking-proposals/proposals/im-okay-with-it.md

 ### Abstract

 As you know, you’re not the code you write, but you are the time you spent on it.
 For years, I burned the midnight oil, ate dinner at my desk, slept on a couch, kissed my spouse goodnight to be at my desk in the morning.
-I dedicated my time to being exceptional at everything, but what mattered in life: living.
+I dedicated my time to being exceptional at everything, except for what truly mattered in life: living.

 I’m going to be a father soon, and it got me thinking: What is my time worth?
 What do I want to be, truly, great at?